Storrie Fire: Trial

-In 2006, the U.S. federal government sued Union Pacific for $200 million in damages relating to the Storrie Fire.
-The five crew members whose repair work had started the fire all provided sworn pre-trial testimony, and their accounts of how the group had handled the fire differed: two testified that they put water on it, two testified that they did not; two testified that they had stomped on it, three testified that they did not.
+In 2006, the U.S. federal government sued Union Pacific for $200 million in damages related to the Storrie Fire.
+The five crew members whose repair work had started the fire all provided sworn pre-trial testimony.
+Their accounts of how the group had handled the fire differed: two testified that they had put water on it, two testified that they had not; two testified that they had stomped on it, three testified that they had not.
 Union Pacific blamed the discrepancies on the length of time between the fire and the government's suit.

 In February 2008, during the course of the trial, U.S. district judge Frank C. Damrell Jr. ruled that the government could seek damages beyond just the destruction of timber and the cost of suppressing the fire.
 The ruling allowed for the government to seek at least $168 million, including for damage to habitat and wildlife, "the area's grandeur", as well as the loss of recreational usage; the judge also ruled that the government could seek reforestation costs.
-In remarks on the ruling, U.S. Associate Attorney General Kevin J. O’Connor called it a national precedent that "that will let us assess the true, inherent value of forest land."
+In remarks on the ruling, U.S. Associate Attorney General Kevin J. O’Connor called it a national precedent "that will let us assess the true, inherent value of forest land."
 Legal experts called the decision to expand the assessment of wildfire impacts beyond timber losses an important development.

 Settlement

 Union Pacific settled with the federal government in July 2008 for $102 million.
-The settlement marked the largest recovery in U.S. Forest Service history thus far for a wildfire case.
-The civil settlement was also then the largest ever in the U.S. District Court for the Eastern District of California, and U.S. Attorney McGregor W. Scott called it "the most significant civil case in the history of the district."
-The settlement was scheduled to be paid in three installments of $32–35 million each on July 2, August 15, and October 15.
+The settlement marked the largest recovery in Forest Service history for a wildfire case.
+The civil settlement was also then the largest ever in the District Court for the Eastern District of California, and U.S. Attorney McGregor W. Scott called it "the most significant civil case in the history of the district."
+The settlement was scheduled to be paid in three installments of $32–35 million each on July 2, August 15, and October 15, 2008.
 The money, after recouping costs from the $22 million spent on fire suppression, was directed to the Plumas and Lassen National Forests for alleviation of the ecological damage from the fire.

 The settlement was agreed upon without requiring the five Union Pacific workers to admit liability for the Storrie Fire.
-A Union Pacific spokesperson said "We feel our employees did all the right things," and called the circumstances of the fire's ignition "extraordinary".
+A Union Pacific spokesperson said that "We feel our employees did all the right things" and called the circumstances of the fire's ignition "extraordinary".
 In a filing with the Securities and Exchange Commission, Union Pacific noted that the company had incurred a $10 million liability at the time of the fire and that the settlement itself would be paid from insurance proceeds, leaving the company's 2008 earnings and cash flow unaffected.